ian29/git-tutorial/git-tutorial.md

 The .gitignore file that lives in your home directory is a useful way of ensuring that git will not track certain file types.
 If you were editing a large GeoTiff creating changes that would result in unnecessarily large pulls for your collaborators, you could simple edit .gitignore by running <code>nano ~/.gitignore</code> and adding .tif to the file contents.
 This would ensure that all files with the .tif extension would not be tracked by git.

+You can also add a .gitignore file to any part of a particular git repository, where it will only apply to the folder it is in (plus all of that folder's subfolders).

 ### Git Tags

 If you want or need to remember important commits, you can use <code>git tag</code>.
 As you will probably want to include a message relating the significance of your tag, run <code>git tag -a _your-tag-message_</code>.
 Tags are useful in that they allow you to reference important moments in your project's development.
 Using <code>git diff _your-tag-mesasge_</code> will display all changes to your current working tree since you made that tag: